 Step 3: Conduct a property survey

 While the solicitor or conveyancer are doing their searches, it’s worth conducting a property survey.
-Surveys are optional, but they can highlight any potential building or structural problems that might not be detectable during a viewing.
+Surveys are optional in the process of buying a house, but they can highlight any potential building or structural problems that might not be detectable during a viewing.

 Doing a survey will make you aware of any potential issues, at which point you can decide whether or not to renegotiate the offer or budget for any minor work that needs undertaking.